aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pdf-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to OFT?</h2>

+PDF (Portable Document Format) is a popular file format used for documents that need to be shared across different platforms.
+It is a widely used format for documents that need to be printed, shared, and viewed on different devices.
+However, OFT (Outlook Template) is a file format used by Microsoft Outlook for creating emails and other documents.
+OFT files are used to store email templates, which can be used to quickly create emails with the same content.
+Therefore, it is necessary for a Python developer to convert PDF to OFT in order to add a PDF to OFT conversion feature within the application.

-For a Python developer, who is trying to add a PDF to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+<h2>How Aspose.Total helps for PDF to OFT Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make the conversion of PDF to OFT easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into OFT format.
+This process can be automated using Aspose.Total for Python via .NET API, which makes it easier for the Python developer to add a PDF to OFT conversion feature within the application.

 {{% /blocks/products/pf/feature-page-summary %}}